 Through a series of strange coincidences, he once again found himself looking at the OMS approach as a way of tackling his condition.
 Sue encouraged him to give it a try and in reality he had nothing to lose and everything to gain.

-Tim overhauled his diet, changed his lifestyle, took up meditation and even bloody yoga.
-Sue persuaded a reluctant Tim to attend a week-long OMS retreat.
+Tim overhauled his diet, changed his lifestyle, took up meditation and yoga, something he had never previously entertained!
+Sue also persuaded a reluctant Tim to attend a week-long OMS retreat.

 Fast forward to the present day.
 Ever since embracing the OMS pathway, Tim’s health has never been better.
 Significant lifestyle changes, strong family support, and a healthy diet later, Tim is fighting fit with no relapses to report.